 1 Corinthians Chapter 13

-- And if I have prophecy, and understand all mysteries and all knowledge, and if I have all faith so as to move mountains, but don’t have love; I am nothing.
+- And if I have prophecy, and have understood all mysteries and all knowledge, and if I have all faith so as to move mountains, but don’t have ^love; I am nothing.

 - It doesn’t act indecently, it doesn’t seek things for itself, it isn’t easily angered, it doesn’t take into account wrongs suffered.